E-commerce tips

 Getting your current customers to return isn't as easy as it sounds, not to mention talking about your business to their social circle.

 That's where smart referral programs change everything.
-When customers refer friends and get rewarded with discounts, they have a reason to shop with you again.
-Meanwhile, those new customers who came through referrals are more likely to stick around because they discovered you through someone they trust, and the repeat purchase cycle keeps growing.
+When customers refer friends and get rewarded, they have a reason to return.
+Meanwhile, people who get referred are more likely to stick around because they discovered you through someone they trust.

 For example, Rothy’s runs a “Give $20, Get $20” referral program to drive new customers.
 Shoppers can give their friends and family a $20 discount while earning $20 for themselves.
-This setup works perfectly because existing customers have a reason to return and use their discount, while new customers feel good about getting a deal from someone they trust.
-And Rothy's gets new customers who are more likely to become repeat buyers because they came through a personal recommendation.
+Existing customers have a reason to return and use their discount, while new customers get a good deal from someone they trust.

-Still, the limitation of referral programs is that you completely depend on your existing customers.
+Still, the limitation is that you completely depend on your existing customers.
 Your customers can be satisfied with your offering, but make no referrals at all.
 On the other hand, some people will exploit referral programs dishonestly through:

 • Self-referrals: The act of customers creating multiple fake accounts to refer themselves instead of genuine new customers to claim rewards.